michalszajnecki/sw-card-battle/README.md

 attack: number;
 name: string;
 ```
 ## Routes

 ### Public

-- `index` - Landing page for game.
-Contains legal notice, welcome paragraph and CTA button
+- `index` - Landing page for the game.
+Contains legal notice, welcome paragraph, and CTA button.
-- `login` - Login/signup page, where users can create new account, or log to existing one
+- `login` - Login/signup page, where users can create a new account or log into an existing one.

 ### Private

-- `game/lobby` - Lobby page, where users can create game rooms, join already created games or start singleplayer game
+- `game/lobby` - Lobby page, where users can create game rooms, join already created games, or start a single-player game.
-- `game/singlePlayerRoom` - Special version of game room where current user will play against computer enemy.
+- `game/singlePlayerRoom` - Special version of the game room where the current user will play against a computer enemy.
-- `game/[gameRooomId]` - Game room, where `gameRoomId` is a uid of game host.
+- `game/[gameRoomId]` - Game room, where `gameRoomId` is a uid of the game host.